BestTimesToVisit.com Logo

 Frequently Asked Questions

-When is the absolute best time to visit Medellín, and what should I pack for the 'City of Eternal Spring'?
+When is the absolute best time to visit Medellín for perfect weather and fewer crowds?

-How do I get around Medellín like a local, and are taxis safe?
+How do I get around Medellín like a local, and is the Metro really that good?

 How many days do you need in Medellín, Colombia?